Weidmuller Terminal Blocks in Glendale, AZ

 - Part number, series name, or other visible markings

-- Conductor size, wire type, and what the circuit supports
+- Conductor requirements and the circuit function inside the panel

 - Matching jumpers, markers, end plates, test points, or related accessories